Walking to Infinity Along Some Number Theory sequences: Abstract

 \section{Abstract}

-An interesting open conjecture asks whether it is possible to walk to infinity along primes, where each term in the sequence has one digit more than the previous.
+An interesting open conjecture asks whether it is possible to walk to infinity along primes, where at each step we add one more digit somewhere in the prime.
 We present different greedy models for prime walks to predict the long-time behavior of the trajectories of orbits, one of which has similar behavior to the actual backtracking one.
-Furthermore, we study the same conjecture for square-free numbers, which is motivated by the fact that they have a strictly positive density, as opposed to primes.
-We introduce stochastic models and analyze the walks' expected length and frequency of digits added.
-Lastly, we prove that it is impossible to walk to infinity in other important number-theoretical sequences or on primes in different bases.
+Furthermore, we study the same conjecture for square-free numbers, which is motivated by the fact that they have a strictly positive density, as opposed to the primes.
+We introduce stochastic models and analyze the walks' expected lengths and the frequencies of the digits added.
+Lastly, we prove that it is impossible to walk to infinity in other important number-theoretical sequences, such as perfect squares or primes in different bases.